52North/WeatherRoutingTool/docs/source/installation.rst

 Steps:

-1.Get the Sample Data (The Sandbox):
+1. Get the Sample Data (The Sandbox):

    Clone the sandbox :